monis256/ottawa-recreation-reservation/README.md

 Ottawa recreation reservation script

-## Intro
+## Motivation

-The script allows making sports reservations automatically.
+Due to the high demand for Volleyball games in Ottawa, players need to book slots immediately when the registration begins (2 days in advance at 6 PM).

+For this purpose, I created this script that:

+1. Automatically books a slot for events (not only Volleyball)
-It's powered by Python, schedules with GitHub Actions and sends notifications to Telegram.
+2. Runs automatically by Cron with GitHub Actions

-Registration for drop-in events begins 2 days in advance at 6 PM so I use a cronjob to run the script periodically at this time.
+3. Parses verification code from email using IMAP (if you use Gmail it won't work for you due to [their policy](https://support.google.com/accounts/answer/6010255)
+4. Sends the result of the booking to Telegram

+## Schedule configuration

 File [`schedule.json`](schedule.json) contains a list of facilities (for Adult Volleyball in my case) in this format: